tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/2/LP-02-Ins_Building_to_a_Smart_Contract_Specification.md

 * In earlier classes we took a look at a variety of the EIP specifications located on [https://eips.ethereum.org/EIPS](https://eips.ethereum.org/EIPS)

-* Today we will be taking a new example EIP and break it down; translating it into functioning code.
+* Today we will take a new example EIP, break it down and translate it into functioning code.

 * Let's begin by identifying the goal of the current contract This will allow us to gain scope on the logic that we will be implementing.